 Floppy disks and diskettes should be stored in protective envelopes that have a non-abrasive surface and are resistant to the build-up of static electricity.
 Tyvek envelopes are widely available and are suitable for this purpose.

-Storage areas should be free from potential sources of dust, such as paper shredders, printers and carpet.
+paper shredders, printers and carpet.
 Measures, such as the installation of an air-lock, or the maintenance of positive internal air pressure, can be taken to prevent dust entering from the outside.

 Magnetic media should ideally be stored in closed metal cabinets to provide extra protection against heat and dust.
 However, if adequate environmental controls are in place, storage on open shelves, in their cases is acceptable.
 Storage equipment should be sturdy, allow tapes and disks to be stored vertically, and most importantly, be electrically grounded.